rcaneill/xnemogcm/README.md

 [rcaneill/xnemogcm_test_data](https://github.com/rcaneill/xnemogcm_test_data).
 Testing is built in a way that it is quite easy to add other nemo version to test.

+### About notebooks examples

+Sources for the notebooks are located in `src_example`.
+This is where to add / modify the examples.
+A github action is set to automatically build the notebook according to the latest version of the code, and publish them to `example` when commiting to master branch.

 ## What's new